 These days, 90% of salt is used for industrial applications such as making soap, plastics, detergents, agricultural chemicals and de-icing highways.
 These processes only require pure sodium chloride so the natural salt is refined, bleached white and treated with chemicals (sulphuric acid or chlorine) that remove all of the trace minerals.
 However these trace minerals are essential for the human body.

 During the manufacturing process, the salt is heated to extremely high temperatures which alters the natural structure of it.
 Anti-caking agents, moisture absorbents and conditioning agents can also be added to ensure that the salt is easy to pour.
 These can include sodium ferrocyanide, aluminium silicate or ammonium citrate.
 Dextrose can also be added to act as a stabiliser.

 When salt is refined, manipulated and consumed, our bodies find it difficult to digest.
 Unfortunately this refined salt is in many processed and packaged foods at our supermarkets.
-When digested, the salt upsets homeostasis in the body, causing water retention leading to poor circulation, high blood pressure, a decrease in our immune system and an increase in the acidity within our bodies.
+When digested, it upsets homeostasis in the body, causing water retention leading to poor circulation, high blood pressure, a decrease in our immune system and an increase in the acidity within our bodies.
 That is why so many mainstream medical practitioners recommend low-salt diets or not to consume it at all.